alanng0000/Doc/Doc/TerraSystem/System/Allocate/a.md

-Memory allocate to [Object](../../../Class/Object/a.md) is consist of all field data of class derive, refer count from any Object,
+Memory allocate to [Object](../../../Class/Object/a.md) is consist of all field data of class derive, Int A, Int B, Int C, Int D.

+Int A is refer count from any Object.

+Int B is refer count from any Object in refer graph that has root Object that is to be free.